Written by Amy Piser

 Chemotherapy waste can be incinerated, but if it is transported off-site, it must be segregated into a compliant container that meets DOT guidelines at its point of origin and before transportation.
 Hazardous waste manifests must also be filled out and carried along with the shipment.

-Daniels Health promotes compliant pharmaceutical waste management
+Choose Daniels Health for compliant pharmaceutical waste managementcircle Pharmasmart AP doctor

 Accurate identification, segregation, and disposal of pharmaceutical drugs are essential not only for protection of human health, but the environment.
 Regardless of type or size of facility, any entity that utilizes, dispenses, or deals with pharmaceuticals and their waste must ensure compliance in regard to handling and disposal.